Eran Ortal: Biography

 Ortal was born in Bat Yam, Israel.
 He was drafted into the IDF Nahal Brigade in 1989, and served in southern Lebanon and the west Bank in the Combat Intelligence Collection Corps.
 In 1993, he completed his active service and studied history and political science, He then did a master's degree in security studies at TAU.

 In 1999, Ortal returned to the IDF as an operations researcher in the Planning Branch/J5 of the IDF General Staff.
 In 2004, he transferred to the Operations Division, where he served in a variety of positions in operational planning.
 Ortal attended the IDF brigade commanders course in 2012, and the next year began studying in the Israel National Security College while also serving as a research fellow.
 In 2013, Ortal was promoted to the rank of colonel and became the Dado Center's deputy commander and head of think tank.
 He was promoted to brigadier-general in 2019 and replaced BG Dr. Meir Finkel as commander of the Dado Center.
 Retired from the IDF at the end of 2023, Ortal advises on strategy military and technology, teaches at Raichman University and is a senior fellow and participant in think tanks like BESA Israel and the Hoover Institution.
+His first book "The Battle Before The War" (Modan 2022 Hebrew) published in 2025 is the 2025 second place winner of the Chechik award for being "Impressive and of world-class quality in its analysis of contemporary battlefield trends" (...)
+“The book analyzes prior to the current war the crisis in Israel’s security doctrine“ (...)
+"The book demonstrates an exceptionally high level in its treatment of historical cases of technological revolutions around the world and their connection to the current case".